 In most cases, the parent without child custody is responsible for making child support payments to the custodial parent.
 Child support is the non-custodial parent’s “share” of expenses related to the child’s upbringing.
 However, in some joint custody arrangements, child support may be ordered when the parents’ incomes differ greatly or the child spends the majority of the time with only one parent.

 Child support payments usually last until the child turns 18 or until he or she has completed high school.
 Children with special needs may require child support for a longer period.
 The courts typically require noncustodial parents’ health insurance to cover their children.

-What Do Courts Consider When Determining Child Support in Riverside?
+What Income Do Courts Consider When Determining Child Support in Riverside, CA?

 The State of California set guidelines to help judges determine how much child support noncustodial parents should pay to provide for their children’s upbringing.
 First, they calculate your entire income including:

 They consider any income, regardless of whether it is taxed.
 The parent may subtract other financial obligations from this sum, such as:

 - Health insurance premiums

 After child support payments are set, they may be modified to reflect changes in child custody arrangements, either parent’s financial situation, or changes in the child’s needs.

 What Expenses Are Covered by Child Support in California?

 Child support is supposed to only cover basic necessities.
 However, other expenses could be required, if included in the child support settlement agreement.
 These could include education, medical costs, and extracurricular expenses, like sports or after-school activities.